parijatmukherjee/2darrayblog/content/posts/dockerize_sprint_boot_application.md

 ## Why Docker ?

-Well, There is huge list of pros. (also cons.), but for me the advantage is, any Operating System which can run docker, will be able to run your application.
-If you are new to Docker, I will suggest you to have quick read of this article here.
+Well, There is huge list of pros. (also cons.), but for me the advantage is, any Operating System which can run docker, will be able to run my application.

 ## The Requirements

 ### Spring Boot 2 Application

-I believe you have a Spring Boot 2 Application with you to make a docker image of it.
+A Spring Boot 2 Application to make a docker image of it.

 ### Docker Registry

-You must have a docker registry where you can store your docker images and maintain those by providing proper tags.
+A docker registry where you one store the docker images and maintain those by providing proper tags.

-If you don’t have any docker registry, you can create free at [Canister](https://cloud.canister.io/).
-Just go ahead and create an account.
+Here anyone can create one free at [Canister](https://cloud.canister.io/).

 ## The Dependency

-Now, it is time to add the dependency to your pom.xml file.
+Now, it is time to add the dependency to the pom.xml file.
 Well, there are multiple plugins to create docker from maven projects but I liked the one created by Spotify.
 I found it easy to configure and run.
-So, here it is – Just use the below code snippet in your <build> part and replace with your docker registry username, password and repository url for dockers.
+So, here it is – Just need to use the below code snippet in the <build> part and replace with the docker registry username, password and repository url for dockers.

 ```xml
 <build>